Tata-Dhan Academy: Advanced Centre for Enabling Women Empowerment (ACEWE)

 Advanced Centre for Enabling Women Empowerment (ACEWE) is a specialized centre being established by DHAN Foundation.

 Water Knowledge Centre (WKC)

 Water Knowledge Centre (WKC) aims at enhancing the knowledge and practice on integrated water resource management by working with peoples’ institutions, government and non-government organizations, technical institutes, research and academic institutes and funding agencies.

+A water testing laboratory was developed by Water Knowledge Centre of Dhan Academy to create awareness of the quality of water consumed by the people in the rural and urban areas and also among the irrigating farmers.

 DHAN Centre for Social Enterprise

 DHAN Centre for Social Enterprise is the livelihood advancement initiative of DHAN Foundation and TDA.
 The centre has been initiated recently for evolving the model for livelihood graduation of small and marginal producers involved in both farm and nonfarm activities for increasing their income.
 The CSE has promoted incubation centre and school for sustainable production.
 The incubation centre focuses on promoting and sustaining the producer organizations.
 At present the CSE, handholds 52 farmers' producer organizations which are promoted with the support of SFAC and NABARD across six states of the country.
 To have a common identity the FPOs and their products are branded as Jeevidam.